Kartz4code/CoolDiff/README.md

 2. Build the library using following steps -
 - `cmake -S . -B build`
 - `cmake --build build -j16 `
+3. Run the Gaussian example to verify the success of the build -
+- `./build/example/Gaussian`

 Link the generated **CoolDiff** library with your project and include the header `CommonFunctions.hpp` to utilize the **CoolDiff** APIs.
 The example folder has few examples to exhibit the use case of the library.